EnterpriseTrainingCenter/WindowsServer/Instructions/Labs/Microsoft-Deployment-Toolkit.md

     During the deployment, the computer should remain locked now.

 If time permits, you could try to create and verify an additional task sequence to install Windows Server with desktop experience.
+You may skip verification, as you can verify the task sequence in the next lab.